codyzu/www-xenproject-org/content/resources/mailing-lists.md

   {{<media-block
     title="What does this mean?"
     media="/img/flatline/new-message.svg"
+    alt="Illustration of a person sending a message, symbolizing communication." animate="true"
   >}}
   {{<md>}}
 - Xen revolutionizes embedded systems, enabling fully-featured operating systems like Linux to coexist with smaller and faster RTOSes such as Zephyr.